 IT incident management is an ITSM process that is used to resolve IT service disruptions and get interrupted services up and running as quickly as possible.
+This practice helps ensure that the impact of incidents on critical services is reduced, enabling operations to carry out as usual.

 As much as we’d like to, not everything is smooth sailing.
 Disruptions or interruptions can come up out of nowhere due to various factors when it comes to IT services.
 Sometimes things just happen outside of our control.
 An employee’s computer mouse might break suddenly, or the company VPN becomes unreliable.
 Such happenings can hinder people’s work and, if left alone, can significantly cost the business.